magrigry/cli-upload/README.md

 See also `./config/upload.php` for a list of environnement variables that might be use for rate limiting and setting some capacity limits.

-### Configuring the max body size / file upload in nginx and PHP
+### Configuring the max body size / file upload in Nginx and PHP

 Just pass an `UPLOAD_MAX_SIZE` environnement variable.